WDHN: News operation

 WDHN produces 4 1/2 hours of news each weekday starting with Wake Up Wiregrass at 5 a.m., Daytime at 11 a.m., and then in the evening with WDHN News at 5, 6 and 10 p.m.
 Wake Up Wiregrass replaced Top of the Morning with Charlie Platt after its cancellation.
 The newscast airs weekday mornings from 5 to 7 a.m.
 (6 to 7 a.m. from relaunch until February 1, 2021).

 Historically, WDHN has been a very distant second in the ratings behind WTVY.
 This is partly because for much of the analog era, WDHN only broadcast at 1.06 million watts, which was somewhat modest for a Big Four affiliate on the UHF band.
 It also had to deal with competition from WSFA, which was available on Wiregrass cable systems for decades.
-The signal disadvantage has been lessened somewhat in the digital era, as WDHN's digital signal operates at a full million watts, equivalent to five million watts in analog.
+The over-the-air signal disadvantage was lessened somewhat in the 1980s and '90s by increased cable/satellite penetration and also later in the digital era as WDHN's digital signal operates at a full million watts, equivalent to five million watts in analog.

 On December 19, 2017, WDHN unveiled a brand new set and began broadcasting local news in high definition.

 On June 1, 2020, WDHN began producing an hour-long 9 p.m. newscast for Fox affiliate WDFX, replacing a prior arrangement where news was provided by WSFA out of Montgomery.
+The WDFX newscast ended on June 1, 2025.

 On February 1, 2021, WDHN expanded morning news to two hours.

 On February 15, 2021, WDHN added an 11 a.m. hour-long newscast with Michael Rinker as anchor.
 Katrice Nolan would join him a few months later as co-anchor.

 On September 18, 2021, WDHN launched weekend newscasts at 6 p.m. and 10 p.m. on Saturdays and 5:30 p.m. and 10 p.m. on Sundays.